giampaolo/pyftpdlib/docs/tutorial.rst

 Pre-fork
 ^^^^^^^^

-It also exists a third option (UNIX only): the pre-fork model.
+There also exists a third option (UNIX only): the pre-fork model.
 Pre-fork means that a certain number of worker processes are ``spawn()``ed before starting the server.
-Each worker process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections, but the work load is split.
+Each worker process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections, but the workload is split.
-This way the delay introduced by a blocking function call is amortized and divided by the number of workers, and thus also qthe disk I/O latency is minimized.
+This way the delay introduced by a blocking function call is amortized and divided by the number of workers, and thus also the disk I/O latency is minimized.
 Every time a new connection comes in, the parent process will automatically delegate the connection to one of the subprocesses, so from the app standpoint